tls-evolution/ccr/README.md

 Our RFC-based scanner is published in this repository: https://github.com/ralphholz-usyd/goscanner/.
 We provide the scripts to run the scans in active-scans/.

 Data sets are massive - we upload these into a DigitalOcean space.
-We are currently making these files publicly visibile, but we would prefer if reviewers are OK with private links.
+We are currently offering full data to the data of 2019-05; other uploads are still going on.
+These files are publicly visibile, but we would prefer if reviewers are OK with private links.
+The reason the uploads are so slow is that, e.g., a full PCAP is 0.5TB.

 ### Passive monitoring